 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-What do I need to know about an epidural steroid injection?
+What you need to know about an epidural steroid injection (ESI):

 Your healthcare provider will talk to you about how to prepare for your procedure.
 He will tell you what medicines to take or not take on the day of your procedure.
 You may need to stop taking blood thinners or other medicines several days before your procedure.
 You may need to adjust any diabetes medicine you take on the day of your procedure.
 Steroid medicine can increase your blood sugar level.